th1j5/ouroboros.rocks/content/en/docs/Start/_index.md

 ### Install Ouroboros

-We recommend creating a build directory:
+When installing from source, go to the cloned git repository or extract the tarball and enter the main directory.
+We recommend creating a build directory inside this directory:

 ```bash
 $ mkdir build && cd build